Skip to content

 5. Consider vintage or weathered items that show signs of age

 Wall art is a great way to bring in wabi-sabi elements.
 Look for simple, abstract paintings.
 Textured wall hangings or ceramic pieces can add depth and interest.
-Minimalist drawings can also capture the wabi-sabi spirit.
+A minimalist wall clock can be a subtle nod to wabi-sabi style.

 Remember, wabi-sabi values quality over quantity.
 Choose a few meaningful pieces rather than cluttering your space.
 Each item should have a purpose and speak to you personally.